dpgaire/image-server/README.md

 # Image Server

-This project is an image server that serves images from the `projects` directory.
+This is a simple image server that allows you to manage images in a GitHub repository.
+You can create folders, upload images, update images, delete images, and copy the URL of an image.

+## How to use

+1. Open the `index.html` file in your browser.
+2. Enter your GitHub personal access token and the repository you want to use.
+3. Click the "Authenticate" button.
+4. You can now manage the images in your repository.

-## Available Images
+## Features

-The following images are available:

-* ai-tool-pro.png
-* android_pwa_icon_dg.png
-* api-key-manager.png
-* art-studio.png
-* auto-text-email.png
-* content-flow.png
-* cosmic-content.png
-* dev-ai-os.png
-* durga.png
-* explainify.png
+*   Create folders
-* fav-icon.png
+*   Upload images
-* focus-mode.png
+*   Update images
-* nudgeWheel.png
+*   Delete images
+*   Copy the URL of an image